Permission for Part-time Work

 Even with permission to work, there are limitations on working hours.

-"Student" and "Dependent" visa holders are only permitted to work up to 28 hours per week.
+"Student" and "Dependent" residence status holders are permitted to work up to 28 hours per week once they obtain permission.

-"Student" visa holders are permitted to work up to 8 hours per day, 28 hours per week , during long school vacations designated by their educational institution (such as summer and winter break ).
-Working beyond these hours (per day and/or per week ) is prohibited.
+"Student" residence status holders are permitted to work up to 8 hours per day, 40 hours per week, during long school vacations designated by their educational institution (such as summer and winter break ).

 To avoid penalties such as deportation, fines, or imprisonment, it is crucial to comply with the above regulations regarding permitted working hours.